Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 • The guide below is only intended for Canadian citizens and permanent residents.
 Registration requirements may be different for individuals who do not fall into these categories.

-• Registration requirements can change quickly and without notice, and while Snowbird Advisor will make efforts to update this guide in a timely manner when new information is available, we can only confirm that the information below is up to date as if the LAST UPDATED date posted above
+• Registration requirements can change quickly and without notice, and while Snowbird Advisor will make efforts to update this guide in a timely manner when new information is available, we can only confirm that the information below is up to date as of the LAST UPDATED date posted above.

 • The guide below contains all of the information Snowbird Advisor has available related to the new registration requirements.
 Accordingly, we kindly ask that you refrain from inquiring about additional details that are not included in the guide, as we do not have any additional information.